By Allison Wheeler on | No Comments

 I've been experimenting the past few months.
 Some may say it's a little on the risky side.
 I have to agree.
 Curious?
 Well, I've been freelensing.

-Freelensing simply means taking a photo with your lens detached from the body.
+Freelensing simply means taking a photo with your lens detached from the camera body.
 Can you see why it is a little dangerous?
-Once your lens is detached, it can act in ways similar to a macro lens or a tilt shift lens depending on what direction you hold it against your camera body.
+Once your lens is detached, it can act in ways similar to a macro lens or a tilt-shift lens depending on what direction you hold it against your camera body.

 I tried it and fell in love with the results.
 I always pull that little trick at weddings now.
 I've even taken "macro" shots of other things.
-Some of my favorites are eyelashes and flowers.
+Some of my favorites are eyelashes, flowers and snowflakes.
 I prefer to use my 50mm to get these shots.
-It's a little more difficult to get sharp images when using the 85mm as a "macro", but it is possible.
+It's a little more difficult to get sharp images when using the 85mm as a "macro", but it certainly is possible.

 Allison Wheeler is a lover of lifestyle photography from Norman, Oklahoma.
 Her eyes were opened to photography by toying with Instagram in 2010.
 She got a camera soon after and learned to use it by documenting her life with her husband and three young sons.
 She now happily does the same for others, from births to weddings and almost everything in between.
 To see Allison's most recent work, visit her Facebook page.
 She often gets on Pinterest to avoid cleaning her house.